Climate and Average Weather Year Round in Monterey California, United States

 The brighter period of the year lasts for 3.6 months, from May 6 to August 26, with an average daily incident shortwave energy per square meter above 7.2 kWh.
-The brightest day of the year is June 27, with an average of 8.4 kWh.
+The brightest month of the year in Monterey is June, with an average of 8.3 kWh.

 The darker period of the year lasts for 3.4 months, from November 5 to February 17, with an average daily incident shortwave energy per square meter below 3.6 kWh.
-The darkest day of the year is December 21, with an average of 2.4 kWh.
+The darkest month of the year in Monterey is December, with an average of 2.4 kWh.

 The topography within 2 miles of Monterey contains significant variations in elevation, with a maximum elevation change of 804 feet and an average elevation above sea level of 175 feet.
 Within 10 miles contains significant variations in elevation (2,697 feet).
 Within 50 miles contains large variations in elevation (5,863 feet).

 The area within 2 miles of Monterey is covered by artificial surfaces (54%) and water (27%), within 10 miles by water (50%) and shrubs (12%), and within 50 miles by water (49%) and grassland (16%).

 This report illustrates the typical weather in Monterey, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 Temperature and Dew Point

 There are 2 weather stations near enough to contribute to our estimation of the temperature and dew point in Monterey.

 For each station, the records are corrected for the elevation difference between that station and Monterey according to the International Standard Atmosphere , and by the relative change present in the MERRA-2 satellite-era reanalysis between the two locations.